 What is a Political Action Committee (PAC)?
 A PAC is a legal mechanism for individuals to combine their financial resources in order to elect those who support the interests of the PAC.
 By contributing to a PAC, library supporters in New York can play a role in electing to state offices people who are willing to commit their full support to libraries.

-Isn’t advocating for libraries the job of organizations such as the New York Library Association and the New York State Association of Library Boards?
+Isn’t advocating for libraries the job of organizations such as the New York Library Association and similar organizations?
 501(c)3 organizations are restricted by IRS regulations from making financial contributions to candidates.

 Can my library contribute?
 Tax dollars cannot be accepted.
 Donations can be personal and/or corporate.